dthuesen/myscriptsnippetsbook/angular-testing/tdd-test-setup.md

 c\) Testing a method with several linked properties.
 In this case the method sets these properties to an initial value.
 To test it, these properties are declared as local variables of the specific test spec.
 Then the method 'newGame\(\)' is called and the spec compares the values.

-d\) This spec calls the method with an argument and tests if the property, which should be assigned with a specific value returned by this method, is equal.
+d\) This spec calls the method with an `argument` and tests if the `property`, which should be assigned with a specific `value` returned by this method, is equal.

 e\) This spec calls the method with several different arguments and tests if the expected value will be returned.